Frequently Asked Questions

 Do I need to buy the Facilitator Manual for Mindfulness-Based Ecotherapy for the Mindfulness-Based Ecotherapy Certification courses, or is it included in course materials?

 You do not need the Facilitator Manual to take the Mindfulness-Based Ecotherapy Certification courses, as all the materials in the Facilitator Manual are duplicated in the course materials, mostly in the How to Run a Successful Group portion of the course.

 Do you also offer live face-to-face instruction?

 We do not currently offer scholarship programs for our online courses.

-What if I’m having problems downloading a course, didn’t get a certificate, or other technical difficulties?
+What if I’m having problems downloading course materials, didn’t get a certificate, or other technical difficulties?